dotnet/docs-maui/docs/android/deployment/overview.md

     The tool generates a _myapp.keystore_ file, which should be located in the same folder as your project.

-## Add reference to the keystore file
+## Add a reference to the keystore file

 There are project-level settings you must set to sign your Android app with the keystore file.
-These settings are configured in a `<PropertyGroup>` node.
+These settings are configured in a `<PropertyGroup>` node:

 - `<AndroidKeyStore>` &ndash; Set to `True` to sign the app.
 - `<AndroidSigningKeyStore>` &ndash; The keystore file created in the previous section: **myapp.keystore**.